Logo Futurismo

 Álvaro RP | Snorkeling at Ilhéu de Vila Franca is fun!

-Along with the 7 tunnels you can see around the islet, the marine wildlife is incredibly colourful in the lagoon.
+Along with the seven tunnels you can see around the islet, the marine wildlife is incredibly colourful in the lagoon.
 Between parrotfish, dreamfish, wrasses, and canary damsels, your eyes will be filled with rainbow colours.
+Also, look for starfish and octopus, but be cautious around sea urchins.

 David Rodrigues | The view from the viewpoint on top of the hill at Ilhéu de Vila Franca

-Once you get off the boat, at the little harbour at the entrance of Vila Franca Islet.
-This narrow passage to the North allows the water to flow between the ocean and the lagoon, keeps the water slightly warmer, and avoids high sea agitation.
+Once you disembark from the boat at the small harbour at the entrance to Vila Franca Islet, this narrow passage to the North allows the water to flow between the ocean and the lagoon, keeping the water slightly warmer and avoiding high sea agitation.
 From there, you can walk inside and do almost the entire circle.
-There is a closed area for conservation purposes, but you can still go a bit around the lagoon.
+There is a closed area for conservation purposes, but you can still go around the lagoon a bit.

 Red Bull Cliff Diving